Exabyte-io/documentation/docs/materials-designer/header-menu/advanced/combinatorial-set.md

 Si,Ge    0.5 0.5 0.0
 ```

-This time, there will be a total of 6 structures created.
+This time, there will be a total of 6 structures created:

 **Case 1 - basis generated**
 ```txt